Olivier7355/network_coverage_api/README.md

 API that we can request with a textual address request and retrieve 2G/3G/4G network coverage for each operator in France.

 ## Usage
-Query parameter: q
+Query parameter: q.
 [GET]: http://127.0.0.1:8000/network_coverage?q=29+Jardins+Boieldieu+92800+Puteaux

 ## Screenshots
 Pytest test functions result:
 ![pytest](https://github.com/Olivier7355/network_coverage_api/assets/108932082/54d3377c-2ff2-4c35-9683-76a58b49a856)

-Calling the enpoint when the 'api-adresse.data.gouv.fr' API return more than one address:
+### Calling the enpoint whith a correct address:
 ![all_ok](https://github.com/Olivier7355/network_coverage_api/assets/108932082/2caf98f0-a5aa-4610-b7f1-8eff8c9ceccb)

-Calling the enpoint when the 'api-adresse.data.gouv.fr' API return no address:
+### Calling the enpoint when the 'api-adresse.data.gouv.fr' API return more than one address:
 ![more_address](https://github.com/Olivier7355/network_coverage_api/assets/108932082/1f0cdd5f-c266-4030-acea-d8c2ce607a07)

-Calling the enpoint with
+### Calling the enpoint when the 'api-adresse.data.gouv.fr' API return no address:
 ![no_address](https://github.com/Olivier7355/network_coverage_api/assets/108932082/6c078826-c87c-47e1-a283-432646e5c76d)

 Calling the enpoint with